realityexpander/jpages/src/main/java/org/elegantobjects/jpages/LibraryApp/README.md

 - No shared mutable state
 - No static/global variables
-- No global accessing state of App (except via passed-in Context object)
+- No global accessing state of App (except via a passed-in Context object)

 ### No Dependency Injection Framework